What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 • Ultraviolet.

-Pure cellulose tracing paper Zanders Т2000.
-Recommended for multi-color offset printing, for making original layouts, drawing, copying.
+Pure cellulose tracing paper Zanders T2000.
+Recommended for multicolor offset printing, for making original layouts, drawing, copying.
 Digital printing does not guarantee consistent results.
-Pre-testing is required.
+Preliminary testing is necessary.

 Supplied in sheets 70x100 cm.